-After pc_align, DEM 2 had a lower RMSE against the HRSC and MOLA datasets with which it was compared than with the PDS DEM.
-Pc_align also lowered the RMSE between the two HiRISE products.
+After pc_align, DEM 2 had lower RMSE against the HRSC and MOLA datasets to which it was compared than the PDS DEM.
+Pc_align also lowered the RMS error between the two HiRISE products.
 For each of the four AU DEMs produced and tested here, an RMSE was calculated before and after point cloud alignment.
-As shown by Table 1, in each of the other three cases reported here, the RMSE of the ASP DEM pre-alignment was much lower than, or very similar to, the RMSE of the ASP DEM post-alignment when both are compared to the reference DEM, be it PDS HiRISE, HRSC, or MOLA data.
+As shown by Table 1, in each of the other three